alxiang/docs/people.md

 *TrialAgentManager* and *StandaloneAgentManager* scripts can be used to automatically generate random characters in the scene by following these steps:

-- Create some placeholder objects with the tag “Spawn” to specify the spawn positions
+- Create some placeholder objects with the tag *“Spawn”* to specify the spawn positions.
-- Create an empty game object
+- Create an empty game object.
-- Add *TrialAgentManager* or *StandaloneAgentManager* to that empty object
+- Add *TrialAgentManager* or *StandaloneAgentManager* to that empty object.
-- Specify the desired Pathfinding Frequency and Perception Radius in the Inspector pane
+- Specify the desired Pathfinding Frequency and Perception Radius in the Inspector pane.
-- In Agent Prefab field, select the *RocketboxSFRandom* or *UMASFRandom* prefab
+- In Agent Prefab field, select the *RocketboxSFRandom* or *UMASFRandom* prefab.
-- In Agent Parent field, select any empty game object to hold the agents’ objects
+- In Agent Parent field, select any empty game object to hold the agents’ objects.
-- If using *StandaloneAgentManager*, specify the number of agents in Agent Count
+- If using *StandaloneAgentManager*, specify the number of agents in Agent Count.
-- If using *TrialAgentManager*, specify the spawn positions publisher in Pose Array Publisher
+- If using *TrialAgentManager*, specify the spawn positions publisher in Pose Array Publisher.